timschneeb/msi-ec-modern/README.md

-# Embedded Controller for MSI laptops
+# Embedded Controller for MSI Modern laptops

+Fork of msi-ec (https://github.com/BeardOverflow/msi-ec) with support for MSI Modern 15 A11M (Business series)

 ## Disclaimer